keshaw2121/daftscrape/README.md

 3. Run the scraper:

     ```bash
-    scrapy crawl your_spider
+    scrapy crawl daftscraper
     ```

 4. The scraped data will be saved to [output directory or format].

 ## Customization
-- Modify the spider (`spiders/your_spider.py`) to adapt the scraper to the structure of the target website.
+- Modify the spider (`spiders/daftscraper.py`) to adapt the scraper to the structure of the target website.
 - Explore Scrapy documentation for more advanced configurations and features: [Scrapy Documentation](https://docs.scrapy.org/)

 ## Contributing